-The diffExpressedVariants function has three parameters to change the filters or the flags applied on the data, and one parameter to indicate if the replicates are technical or biological:
+The diffExpressedVariants function has three parameters to change the filters or the flags applied on the data, one parameter to indicate if the replicates are technical or biological, and one parameter to indicate how many cores should be used :

 - pvalue: By default, the p-value threshold to output the significant events is set to 1.
 So all variants are output in the final table.
 This parameter must be a numeric value between 0 and 1.
 Be aware that by setting pvalue to 0.05, only events that have been identified as significant between the conditions with a false discovery rate (FDR) ≤ 5% will be present in the final table.
 A posteriori changing this threshold will require to re-run the differential analysis. - filterLowCountsVariants: This parameter allows to change the threshold to filter low expressed events before testing (as explained in section 3.3).
 By default, it is set to 10.